-3introduced in Section 5B of the FGM Act 2003, as inserted by section 74 of the Serious Crime Act 2015
+3 Introduced in Section 5B of the FGM Act 2003, as inserted by section 74 of the Serious Crime Act 2015.

-- Ensuring students and taught and learn about safeguarding and related topics, so they understand abuse can be perpetrated by peers, online or in person, by strangers or by someone they known to them. - In the event that an allegation of peer on peer abuse is made, President Kennedy School will investigate this and work with both the victim(s) and the perpetrator(s) following the school behaviour policy. - In the event that an allegation of peer on peer abuse is made, victims and alleged perpetrators will be supported by: - Referral to relevant specialists such as counsellors, NSPCC, Police, youth workers - Referral for internal support as appropriate via then relevant College; - Recognising both parties may have previously been a victim of abuse; - Working with parents/carers as appropriate; - Carefully considering restorative approaches in light of the nature of the abuse; - Consider arrangements for the appropriate education of both victim and perpetrator, taking into consideration specialist advice where a crime has been committed or is under investigation. - 48 President Kennedy School will never pass off peer on peer abuse as 'banter' or 'part of growing up'. - President Kennedy School recognizes the gendered nature of peer on peer abuse, but that all peer on peer abuse is unacceptable and will be taken seriously; President Kennedy School recognises for example that anyone can be the victim of abuse based on their gender, sexuality, disability or other difference and all instances will be treated equally. - President Kennedy School will adhere to guidance set out in Keeping Children Safe in Education (2019) and Sexual Violence and Sexual Harassment in Schools (May 2018) when responding to incidents of peer on peer abuse.
+- perpetrator, taking into consideration specialist advice where a crime has been committed or is under investigation. - President Kennedy School will not tolerate abuse of any kind, will never pass off peer on peer abuse as 'banter' part of growing up', 'just having a laugh' or 'boys being boys' etc. This can lead to a culture of unacceptable behaviours and an unsafe environment for children. never pass off peer on peer abuse as 'banter' or 'part of growing up'. - President Kennedy School recognises the gendered nature of peer on peer abuse, but that all peer on peer abuse is unacceptable and will be taken seriously; President Kennedy School recognises, for example, that anyone can be the victim of abuse based on their gender, sexuality, disability or other difference and all instances will be treated equally. - President Kennedy School will adhere to guidance set out in Keeping Children Safe in Education (2021) and Sexual Violence and Sexual Harassment in Schools (May 2018) when responding to incidents of peer on peer abuse. - All staff will be made aware that 'upskirting' is a criminal offence.
+The Voyeurism (Offences) Act, commonly known as the Upskirting Bill, came into force on 12 April 2019.